snuspl/parallax/README.md

 # Parallax
 **Parallax** is a tool that automatically parallelizes training of a single-GPU deep learning model correctly and efficiently in distributed multi-GPU environments.
 Parallax correctly handles complicated auto-parallelization issues; in addition, it also leverages various optimizations to minimize communication overhead incurred by distributed training.
-If you are interested, you can find technical details of Parallax in [our arxiv paper](https://arxiv.org/pdf/1808.02621.pdf).
+If you are interested, you can find the technical details of Parallax in [our arxiv paper](https://arxiv.org/pdf/1808.02621.pdf).

 Parallax is currently implemented on [TensorFlow v1.6](https://github.com/tensorflow/tensorflow/tree/r1.6).
 In case that Parallax uses Message Passing Interface (MPI), Parallax requires *AllReduce*, *AllGather* operations implemented in [Horovod v0.11.2](https://github.com/uber/horovod/tree/v0.11.2).
 We plan to support multiple TensorFlow versions.